baranero/fd-app/README.md

 # FireApp

 FireApp is a web application built using Next.js, TypeScript, Prisma, Tailwind CSS, PostgreSQL and Supabase.
 It is a platform for managing crews in the fire brigade.
-The app offers various features such as user registration, authentication, change management, and user administration.
+The app offers various features such as user registration, authentication, crews management, and user administration.

 ## Characteristics